nyushima/collective-methods/beautiful-soup/README.md

 ######The documentation for Beautiful Soup is great, but it assumes that you are using a Linux based operating system for your computer.
 Since most of you are Mac OS or Windows users, the installation instructions below were created for those platforms.

 ###General Installation
-1. Install or upgrade Python on your computer by visiting the following link: [https://www.python.org/downloads/](https://www.python.org/downloads/).
-Download and install Python 3.x for your operating system.
+1. Download Python 3.x for your operating system from the the following link: [https://www.python.org/downloads/](https://www.python.org/downloads/), and run the installer.

 ###Mac OS Installation
 1. After installation, Python 2.x will remain available via the python command, and Python 3.x will now be available via the python3 command within the Terminal Application.